mikaelbr/writings/js-syntax-series/function-arguments.md

 `thisIsATotallyIrretatinglyLongNameForAllOtherArgumentsExceptTheFirstOne`.

 We can't do it the other way around.
 We can't collect all except the last value.
-That is illigal JavaScript syntax and would cause a syntax error.
+That is illegal JavaScript syntax and would cause a syntax error.

 ```js
 function logAll (...args, suffix) { }